thingsdb/ThingsDocs/v0/content/connect/socket/_index.md

 `\x92\xa5admin\xa4pass`

 Now we create the header.
-For this example we just use ID 0:
+For this example we just use Id 0:

 - Data length (12) `\x0c\x00\x00\x00`
 - Identifier (0) `\x00\x00`